YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 ===================
 - Meticulous storytelling with **gloomy** theme based in **korea**.
 - Short but intense 135 minutes and Dramatic transition effects.
-- Cartoon style sprites and CGs and Actual photo retouching background.
+- Cartoon style sprites and CGs, Actual photo retouching background.
-- Over 60+ archives and Hidden archives that can be obtained by clicking point on the unique objects.
+- Over 60+ archives and Hidden Archives that can be obtained by clicking point on the unique objects.
 - Over 30+ Steam Achievements.
 - Most powerful compression technology used.